-Each application must include three forms that are generated within Grants.gov and a two-page preliminary proposal narrative, which includes a budget summary.
+Each application must include two forms that are generated within Grants.gov and a two-page preliminary proposal narrative including a budget summary.
 No other documents will be accepted.
-Applications must be submitted through Grants.gov before midnight Eastern time on September 21, 2022.
+Applications must be submitted through grants.gov before 11:59 pm Eastern time on September 20, 2024.